-Known also as engineering equipment or heavy machines, heavy equipment represents a large category of heavy-duty vehicles and big industrial machinery.
-Having as common attributes strength, oversized dimensions, working performance and long life cycle, heavy equipment is an essential component of the workflow process in many powerful demanding industries like, mining, oil and gas, energy, forestry, construction, civil engineering, military engineering, transportation and many others.
+Known also as “engineering equipment” or “heavy machines,” heavy equipment represents a large category of heavy-duty vehicles and big industrial machinery.
+Common attributes of heavy equipment are strength, oversized dimensions, working performance, and a long lifecycle because heavy equipment is an essential component of the workflow process in many powerful and demanding industries.
+Heavy equipment is commonly used in industries such as mining, oil and gas, energy, forestry, construction, civil engineering, military engineering, transportation and many others.

-Including high powerful machines like wheel loaders, bulldozers, graders, cranes, oversized trucks, heavy forklift or wood gathers, the heavy equipment industry has been experiencing a near 6% worldwide growth rate during the last decade .
-This development is fuelled by the permanent needs of humanity of natural resources, geographical spaces exploration, industrial development, transportation infrastructure and new building and architectural big investments.
+Including highly powerful machines like wheel loaders, bulldozers, graders, cranes, oversized trucks, heavy forklift or wood gathers, the heavy equipment industry has, over the last decade, been experiencing a near 6% worldwide growth rate .
+This development is fuelled by the constantly evolving needs of humanity for natural resources, geographical spaces exploration, industrial development, transportation infrastructure, and big investments in architecture and construction.

 Industries using heavy equipment are diverse and encompass many aspects of everyday life, from road construction to forestry, farming, and manufacturing to oil and mineral mining to public works and military applications.